1hachem/semi-empirical-simulation-of-wildfire-on-satellite-data/README.md

 # Applying semi-empirical simulation of wildfire on real world satellite imagery data
+## HOW TO USE THE SIMULATION
+* Create a fresh Unity project and paste the contents of the "Unity Simulation" folder (the "Assets" folder) into the freshly created Unity project.

+* Open the Unity project, run it using the run button at the top of the window.

+* Go to scene view for better control.

+* Choose an ignition point (must be within actual map bounds, i.e 483x483).

+* The simulation will start (PS: You won't notice it if you choose an ignition point that is unburnable).

 ## Abstract
 The knowledge of a free-burning fire’s potential rate of spread is critical for safe and effective bushfire control.